Phase 1. Installing the application

-- Select options you need.
+- Select the options you need.
 At least it should be "Allow access to community messages" and optionally "Allow the application to control community".
 Use the latter if you don't want to configure other things manually.

 - Confirm creation by entering a secret code from SMS (it depends on your VK security settings).

-- Copy your token and store it for the future usage.
+- Copy your token and store it for future usage.
 If you want to see it later, you'll need to enter an SMS code again.